exercism/lua/README.md

 Exercism exercises in Lua

-## Setup dev environment for contributing
+## Configuring a Development Development and Contributing

 Install Lua and Luarocks according to the [installation instructions][1] for your platform.
 Then, install all additional development dependencies with: